 What Can You Do About Tiered Pricing?

 Because tiered pricing is created and controlled by individual credit card processors, there’s little chance of improving the system.
 The best solution is to avoid the tiered pricing system, or abandon it entirely.
-Find a credit card processor that doesn’t operate on a tiered pricing model, and aim for one that uses interchange plus pricing.
+Find a credit card processor that doesn’t operate on a tiered pricing model, and aim for one that uses flat rates.

 Make sure that you do your own research to determine which rate structure and processor is the best option for your restaurant.
 If you need a helping hand, a member of the Toast team will be happy to discuss credit card processing with you to ensure that you understand processing fees and how they impact your restaurant.
 Set up time with a restaurant technology expert at Toast to learn more.